Eco-friendly micro homes

 Utilities in energy-efficient small house plans

-Then there are functional issues also important to take into consideration during the design and construction process, as we did when we were developing our energy-efficient small house plans.
+Then there are functional issues also important to take into consideration during the design review and construction process, as we did when we were developing our energy-efficient small house plans.
 You can compare the electricity plans of TriEagle to those of other low-rate energy companies by inputting your zip code in the box above, and note that TriEagle Energy rates are straightforward with no gimmicks, which produces more predictable bills and cuts surprises.
 Most importantly, the utilities can all be solved to create eco-friendly micro homes.
 Things like effective interior and space-saving solutions can also add to the positive impact on your comfortable living – for example, various flexible pieces of furniture, that fit together and can serve several purposes simultaneously.
 Or considering properly what types of windows are in terms of size, orientation, and ventilation systems can help decrease how much heating will be necessary to keep your interior warm.

 Talking about utilities in eco-friendly micro homes, let’s begin with water systems in small houses.
 Groundwater, which can be gained from wells or pumps, is a natural and most commonly used water source.
 Moreover, there are many situations during your day when you do not need to use drinking water, such as for cleaning for example, etc. In that case, rainwater harvesting is another option of an energy-efficient water source if you do not live in a dry climate.
 You can place larger tanks around your house to collect and store the water or you can also get a rainwater collecting roof system, which will catch even more rainwater for you.